dimagi/open-source/docs/common_categories.rst

 **Performance**
     Improve the runtime speed or resource utilization of existing code without changing its function

-    - Expectation: The magnitutde and real-world value of this improvement should be described in the Pull Request and the impact should be compatible with the scope of the change
+    - Expectation: The magnitude and real-world value of this improvement should be described in the Pull Request and the impact should be compatible with the scope of the change

 **Documentation**
     Updates to docs about the code or about the system function in the codebase